microsoft/react-native-windows/docs/e2e-testing.md

 You can get the symbols from the `appxsym` (just download it and rename it to `.zip`):
 ![SymbolsPackage](img/e2e-syms.png)

- The `ReactUWPTestAppTreeDump` folder will also contain any tree dump outputs that were produced that did not match the masters.
+ The `ReactUWPTestAppTreeDump` folder will also contain any tree dump outputs that were produced that did not match the main branch.

 ## Architecture